NixOS/nix-pills/pills/08-generic-builders.md

 ## Packaging GNU hello world

 In the previous pill we packaged a simple .c file, which was being compiled with a raw gcc call.
-That\'s not a good example of a project.
-Many use autotools, and since we\'re going to generalize our builder, it would be better to do it with the most used build system.
+That's not a good example of a project.
+Many use autotools, and since we're going to generalize our builder, it would be better to do it with the most used build system.

 [GNU hello world](https://www.gnu.org/software/hello/), despite its name, is a simple yet complete project which uses autotools.
 Fetch the latest tarball here: <https://ftp.gnu.org/gnu/hello/hello-2.12.1.tar.gz>.

-Let\'s create a builder script for GNU hello world, hello_builder.sh:
+Let's create a builder script for GNU hello world, hello_builder.sh:

     export PATH="$gnutar/bin:$gcc/bin:$gnumake/bin:$coreutils/bin:$gawk/bin:$gzip/bin:$gnugrep/bin:$gnused/bin:$bintools/bin"
     tar -xzf $src